Santa Cruz, Rio de Janeiro: Industry

 In the year 1960, the Rio de Janeiro is no longer the capital of the country to be the state of Guanabara.
 Finding himself without the resources of the federal administration, there was a need to seek alternatives to the economic development of the state.
 In 1975, opened the Industrial Zone of Santa Cruz.

-In it are installed several industrial establishments, such as the Casa da Moeda do Brasil, Cosigua (Gerdau Group), Valesul, White Martins, Glasurit, the Santa Cruz plant, Linde S/A, Ecolab Chemicals Ltd., Aluminum Cans S/A - LATASA, Factory Carioca Catalysts - FCC, Pan American S/A Chemical, among others.
+In it are installed several industrial establishments, such as the Casa da Moeda do Brasil, Cosigua (Gerdau Group), Valesul, Ternium Brasil, White Martins, Glasurit, the Santa Cruz plant, Linde S/A, Ecolab Chemicals Ltd., Aluminum Cans S/A - LATASA, Factory Carioca Catalysts - FCC, Pan American S/A Chemical, among others.
 They are represented by AEDIN - Association of the Industrial District of Santa Cruz.

 The Industrial Zone is located on the border between the municipality of Rio de Janeiro and the Itaguaí, and part of the back area of the Port of Itaguaí.
 The Atlantic Steel Company (CSA) was established in 2010, is the largest steel mill in South America, occupying an area of nine million square meters including a private marina, power plant, steel flat sheets for export and coke.